 All majors at San Diego State University have more students wanting to declare that major than can be accommodated.
 As such, they are designated as impacted majors.
-All students who are admitted to SDSU are placed in a premajor (including undeclared).
+All students who are admitted to SDSU are placed in a premajor (including undeclared). http://arweb.sdsu.edu/es/catalog/quickref.html

-If you are a transfer student in a different major than social work, and you decide you want to switch into the social major, our department will not be able to accommodate this change due to being impacted.
+If you are a transfer student in a different major than social work, and you decide to switch to social work or add it as a second major (double major), our department will not be able to accommodate this change due to being impacted.